18 Things to Know for your First Trip to Faroe Islands

 You will never find locals carrying umbrellas.
 Gusts are common and they will blow umbrellas upside down.
 So do not worry about putting an umbrella in your suitcase.

-3. Stay in the Faroe Islands for 3 days or more
+3. Stay in the Faroe Islands for Four Nights or more

 Even though this archipelago looks like a tidy dot on a map, there are so many things to explore.
-Staying for only two days will feel to short.
+Staying for only two or three nights will feel too short.
+If you are on a tight schedule, spend four nights.
+Nevertheless, it is easy to fill many more.

 Seize the day and enjoy the untouched nature and the unspoiled culture for a week or so.
 This will give you a real connection to this amazing and remarkable safe place on earth.
 Within a week, you will have time to tick off quite a lot of bucket-list worthy activities across the islands.